 Your days in Antarctica are filled with memorable excursions, sumptuous meals, presentations by experts, and enough incredible scenery and wildlife to fill your camera and delight your senses.

 After your amazing time in Antarctica you'll head north through the bountiful waters of the Drake Passage.
 Presentations and workshops as well as a range of onboard recreation facilities ensure that these days at sea are not idly spent.
 This will also be time for the End of Voyage ceremonies, including a slideshow and farewell dinner.

 After breakfast say farewell in the city of Ushuaia, where you first started.
 A group transfer is provided to the airport or to the town center.
 As you look back on your wonderful experience in Antarctica, you may already be looking forward to your next incredible adventure to the ice!

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-Airfare; visa and passport fees (if applicable); luggage, medical and trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; camping; kayaking; personal expenses such as laundry, and onboard communications (telephone calls, faxes, and e-mail service); gratuities to shipboard personnel; fuel surcharge may apply; emergency evacuation insurance; pre- or post-cruise travel expenses.
+Airfare; transfers airport/hotel if arriving prior to Day 1 of the program; visa and passport fees (if applicable); emergency evacuation insurance to a minimum benefit of $200,000 (required); luggage and trip cancellation insurance (highly recommended); excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; camping; personal expenses such as laundry and onboard communications such as telephone calls; gratuities; pre- or post-cruise travel expenses; fuel surcharge may apply.

 Photos © Poseidon Expeditions